This page provides information on the role of the Fiordland Marine Guardians and how to become a Guardian.

 Expected time commitment

-We meet for a full day five or six times a year, usually in Invercargill.
+We meet for a full day four or five times a year, usually in Invercargill.
 Guardians should also allow time to attend sub-committee meetings and for other activities (such as helping with boat shows).

 Remuneration